 I have to quantify this life long observation in terms of first impressions by sight or skin tone.
 White people look at me and assume I’m white.
 Black people look at me and can tell I’m mixed, strike up a conversation out of curiosity and we’re cool like growing up back in school.
 The Jewish people I’ve been deeply associated with can tell too.
 Of course the Koreans in America accepted me, but I was always told I’d never be accepted in South Korea, because I’m not pure.

 May this synopsis help you understand a bit more behind my ©Infusion Musings style of writing, and my novice approach at technology.
-The latter is new to me and while doing this alone, I really need help.
+The latter is kind of not new to me, but while doing this alone, I really could use some help.
 I’m no longer gainfully employed which is an issue in and of itself.

-It takes countless hours of passion to research, and much of my skill is an art form.
+It takes countless hours of passion to research as much of my skill is an art form, and my curiosity is endless.
 As a starving artist, together we can travel this newly paved path together, learn something new, open hearts and/or minds, or see beauty to soften a difficult day.